-2.2 The Proof Theoretical Framework LF
+2.2.
+The Proof Theoretical Framework LF

-LF ([HHP93]) is a dependent type theory related to Martin-Löf type theory ([ML74]).
-It is the corner of the λ -cube ([Bar92]) that extends simple type theory with dependent function types.
-We will work with the Twelf implementation of LF ([PS99]).
+LF (Harper et al. (1993)) is a dependent type theory related to Martin-Löf type theory (Martin-Löf (1974)).
+It is the corner of the λ -cube (Barendregt (1992)) that extends simple type theory with dependent function types.
+We will work with the Twelf implementation of LF (Pfenning and Schürmann (1999)).

 The main use of LF and Twelf is as a logical framework in which deductive systems are represented.
 Typically, kinded type families are declared to represent the syntactic classes of the system.
-For example, to represent higher-order logic, we use a signature HOL with declarations
+For example, to represent higher-order logic, we use a signature HOL with declarations ded : $tm\ bool \rightarrow {\tt type}$

-$\begin{array}{rrrr} tp & : & \texttt{type} \\ tm & : & tp \to \texttt{type} \\ bool & : & tp \\ ded & : & tm \ bool \to \texttt{type} \end{array}$
+$\begin{array}{lll} tp & : & {\tt type} \\ tm & : & tp \to {\tt type} \\ bool & : & tp \end{array}$

-Here type is the LF-kind of types, and tp is an LF-type whose LF-terms represent the STT-types. $tp \rightarrow type$ is the kind of type families that are indexed by terms of LF-type tp; then tm A is the LF-type whose terms represent the STT-terms of type A. For example, bool represents the HOL-type of propositions such that HOL-propositions are represented as LF-terms of type tm bool.
-LF employs the Curry-Howard correspondence to represent proofs-asterm ([CF58, How80]) and extends it to the judgments-as-types methodology ([ML96]): ded declares the truth judgment on HOL-propositions, and the type ded F represents the judgment that F is derivable.
-HOL-derivations of F are represented as LF-terms of type ded F, and F is provable in HOL iff there is an LF term of type ded F.
+Here type is the LF-kind of types, and tp is an LF-type whose LF-terms represent the STT-types. $tp \rightarrow$ type is the kind of type families that are indexed by terms of

+LF-type tp; then $tm\ A$ is the LF-type whose terms represent the STT-terms of type A. For example, bool represents the HOL-type of propositions such that HOL-propositions are represented as LF-terms of type $tm\ bool$.
+LF employs the Curry-Howard correspondence to represent proofs-as-term (Curry and Feys (1958); Howard (1980)) and extends it to the judgments-as-types methodology (Martin-Löf (1996)): ded declares the truth judgment on HOL-propositions, and the type $ded\ F$ represents the judgment that F is derivable.
+HOL-derivations of F are represented as LF-terms of type $ded\ F$, and F is provable in HOL iff there is an LF term of type $ded\ F$.